Glen412710/U13A2_Glen/README.md

 With this Design i have made it more Brighter than the over Design to more it look more happyer.

-I ketp the white back ground to make the blue colours to attracts peoples attention. #F4F4F4
+I kept the white back ground to make the blue colours to attracts peoples attention. #F4F4F4

 with the Blue colour will be the ones that the ursers can interact with. #3575D4